 Her first collection of short stories, Blood Sisters, was published by Stone Creek Press in 1993, but is now out of print.
 July 2012 saw the Valley Press publication of her long-awaited second collection, Staying Afloat, which contained many new stories along with a few classics back in print, subtly updated since their earlier incarnation – for example in the final piece, ladies who talked about "double glazing and microwaves" now discuss "solar panels and organic veg boxes".

-A new collection, Raw Material, is due in November 2016, and was longlisted for the 2017 Edge Hill Short Story Prize.
+A new collection, Raw Material, followed in November 2016, and was longlisted for the 2017 Edge Hill Short Story Prize.